Food Plots

 Perennial Clovers

 Ladino Clover is the king of food plot clovers.
-It's a large-leafed white clover that can last 3-5 years with proper management.
+It's a large-leafed white clover that can last 3-5 years with proper deer management.
 Deer absolutely hammer it.
 The downside?
 It needs decent soil (pH 6.0+) and doesn't handle drought well.

 White Dutch Clover is smaller but incredibly tough.
 It handles mowing, grazing pressure, and mediocre soil better than ladino.
 Great for mixing with other seeds or planting in high-traffic areas.